FlorianWilhelm/wald-stack-demo/README.md

       mamba create --name wald-stack -c https://repo.anaconda.com/pkgs/snowflake \
       python=3.8 numpy pandas jupyterlab dbt-core dbt-snowflake snowflake-snowpark-python snowflake-connector-python
       ```
+      If this command fails by not resolving all packages use channel `conda-forge` instead.
    5. activate the environment with `mamba activate wald-stack`,
    6. create a directory `~/.dbt/` and a file `profiles.yml` in it, with content:
       ```yaml